rancher/steve/pkg/sqlcache/Readme.md

 ## Technical Information

 ### SQL Tables
-There are three tables that are created for the ListOption informer:
+There are four tables that are created for the ListOption informer:
 * object table - this contains objects, including all their fields, as blobs.
 These blobs may be encrypted.
 * fields table - this contains specific fields of value for objects.
 These are specified on informer create and are fields that it is desired to filter or order on.
+* labels table - this contains the labels for each object in the object table.
+They go in a separate table because an object can have any number of labels.
 * indices table - the indices table stores indexes created and objects' values for each index.
 This backs the generic indexer that contains the functionality needed to conform to cache.Indexer.